COSC3020/augmenting-path-morganbugg/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+### Answer

+I believe the worst-case complexity should be $\Theta(V + E)$ where $V$ is the number of vertices and $E$ is the number of edges.
+In the worst case, the inner search function would be called for each vertex and iterate through all of the edges giving us $V \cdot E$ .
+However, the "visited" set prevents the algorithm from revisiting vertices and would lower it instead to $V + E$